|

 up the spiralling stairs.
 Arwens brothers are soso

-worldly, she thought, not at all like Legolas or the other elves
+worldly, she thought, not at all like Legolas or the other

-of Eryn Carantaur.
-She had just decided that she preferred elves
+elves of Eryn Carantaur.
+She had just decided that she preferred

-door, when she spotted something lying on one of the steps.
+opening the apartment door, when she spotted something lying on

 have ignored it, but it seemed strangely out of place in a castle